chapters

 Saturday 14th: Our last nights supper arrived about 4 am this morning cold, but nevertheless enjoyable.
 We all dug in a rough line each section by itself.
 Fine day so far thank goodness.
 Re-read all my letters again.
 Things not too dusty.
 Expecting to be relieved tonight.
 Later.
 Came the proverbial G_ _ _ about being relieved.
 We have all to advance further & dig in.
 We made a further advance of about a qtr of a mile & dug in, each section in a little trench by itself & about 24 to 30 yards from the next section so it was a pretty weak thin line.
 Weather still fine but looks like rain.
 It’s too dark to see where or how we are.
 My section all hard at work scraping out a hole for protection tmw.
 Came the proverbial G_ _ _ on our tea, none arrived yet.

 Sunday 15th: The ants nest properly stirred up this morning an hour or so before daybreak Fritz started a hellish bombardment, throwing a lot of iron at us & putting a barrage behind us.
 Our guns also added to the row.
 Received word that out line was broken & we were surrounded.
 Was sent over to No 4 Ptn – ¼ mile away – to find them and see about putting in a few intermediate posts.
 Was patrolling all night between the two Ptns to check any attempt to sneak through.
 No 4 established two posts on their left & we did the same on our right.
 Came back.
-Our men cursing like H at attempting to hold Fritz with such a thin line, but all were determined to give him a war reception.
+Our men cursing like H at attempting to hold Fritz with such a thin line, but all were determined to give him a warm reception.
 The bombardment continued like mad, & every man stood to his post with bombs and rifles ready.
 Just at daybreak a line of Fritzs appeared coming towards us at about 200.
 Couldn’t see the sights but aligned on one by the barrel & got him.
 (See Bean Volume 4, Ch.
 10, Page 364 - where there is a notation at the bottom of the page stating that the Btn. was said to have missed out on breakfast.)

 The others too plugged into them & a Lewis gun on our left dropped 40 odd.
 They didn’t reply to our fire – just faded off.
 It appears that they were trying to get round to the right flank to Mr. Taylor’s No 1 Ptn & not knowing we were there ran right into us.
 (See Bean Volume 4, Ch.
 10, Page 367) The bombardment died down after daylight; or rather the barrage did, & settled into a continuous, methodical bombardment of our position.
 The only thing that saved us was the softness of the ground.
 I gave up counting the number of big HE’s which landed very close to us without exploding.
 The day was horribly wet & we had no protection.
 3 of us in a little section with only two w.p. (waterproof sheets).
 Couldn’t stand up without getting sniped.
 We were cold & miserable.
 Breakfast which came up before daylight was of course cold.
 Everything was muddy.
 Couldn’t get our usual sleep owing to the rain & consequently were tired and sleepy when daylight at last left us & and we had to carry on.
 Was on patrol work again all night.
 The rumour that our line was broken was wrong.
 Fritz strongly attacked on our left but came the proverbial G.